GoldenRodger5/nutrivize/LAUNCH_COMMUNICATION_PLAN.md

 Continue your nutrition journey: [your-app-url]

 Questions?
-Reply to this email or contact support@nutrivize.com
+Reply to this email or contact support@nutrivize.app

 Best regards,
 The Nutrivize Team